 Much will depend on your IT set-up and factors that range from whether your assets are Cloud-based to whether you have an in-house IT department or a remote IT support team

 No matter how your IT works you should ensure your business critical data is thoroughly backed-up to storage devices, the Cloud or some other remote solution (preferably all three, to be on the safe side) before you move.

 If you have your own IT set-up, at the very least make sure your new offices cover your existing physical security needs.
 This should include, for example, locked server rooms, entry systems and suitable physical security measures.
 Basically, be sure your technology can be secured before you move your valuable IT resources into your new home.

-If you have a managed IT services provider partner, get them involved in your move early and adjust your Service Level Agreement (SLA) to reflect any changes your relocation brings about.
+If you have a London IT Support provider, get them involved in your move early and adjust your Service Level Agreement (SLA) to reflect any changes your relocation brings about.
 Generally, an experienced and expert MSP team can be very helpful before, during and after your move.